konn/generic-unification/README.md

 Here, type parameter *`v`* in `Expr v` corresponds to the *name* of each variable.
 We can use *Functor*, *Foldable* and *Traversable* instances for `Expr` to manipulate variables in `Expr`.
-For example, we can collect all occurence of variables in `t` by `Data.Foldable.toList t`, uniform variable renaming by `mapM rename t`, etc.
+For example, we can collect all occurence of variables in `t` by `toList t`, uniform variable renaming by `mapM rename t`, etc.
 Fortunately, we can derive these instances for free thanks to GHCs `Derive*` language extensions.